thrushlang/thrushc/README.md

 # The Thrush Compiler

 The **Thrush Compiler** efficiently transfers source code from Thrush files directly to the intended target.
-Beyond this, it serves as a flexible bridge, integrating with diverse code generators for both research and development purposes.
+The process involves static type analysis, code generation, target-specific optimizations, specific machine-compiled code, and finally, emission or linking.

 > [!IMPORTANT]
 > We're very close to releasing a beta version of the compiler, and we're working on the documentation.